wct9667/william-tallarico.io/grimoire/src/content/project/echo-breach.md

 Objects closest to the player could be interacted with, and do custom interactions depending on the context.
 Interactions could also be locked, and would not show if a certain player could not interact.

-### Doors and locks.
-An extension of the interaction system, I created doors that could lock or unlock with a provided context.
+Doors were an extension of the interaction system, I created doors that could lock or unlock with a provided context.
 These were important to push the player in a certain direction, blocking them from further access to the map until conditions were completed.